Best Foods for Heart Health: A Complete Guide

 Examples: Spinach, kale, Swiss chard, and arugula.

-Why It’s Good: Leafy greens are packed with vitamins, minerals, and antioxidants.
+Why It’s Good: We should not forget leafy vegetables either. are packed with vitamins, minerals, and antioxidants.
 They are particularly rich in vitamin K, which helps protect arteries and promote proper blood clotting.
 The high levels of nitrates in leafy greens can also reduce blood pressure and improve arterial function.

 Tip: Add a variety of leafy greens to salads, smoothies, or stir-fries for a nutrient boost.